Günther Rall: Eastern Front

+The Gruppe moved to Belaya Tserkov on 1 August during the Battle of Kiev and also used an airfield at Yampil from 6 to 8 August.
 Rall claimed his fifth victory on 4 August thus becoming an "ace".
 While providing escort for Sturzkampfgeschwader 77 (StG 77—77th Dive Bomber Wing) on 13 August 1941, with Jagdgeschwader 3 (JG 3—3rd Fighter Wing), Rall claimed a Polikarpov I-16 as did JG 3's Günther Lützow.
-The Soviet pilots were from the 88 IAP and identified as Lieutenants Yakov Kozlov and Ivan Novikov.
+The Soviet pilots were from the 88 IAP Fighter Regiment and identified as Lieutenants Yakov Kozlov and Ivan Novikov.
 III.
-Gruppe of JG 52 supported the encirclement Battle at Kiev in August.
+Gruppe JG 52 supported the encirclement of Kiev in August.

 Rall claimed 12 victories in October 1941 as III.
-Gruppe of JG 52 fought for air superiority during the First Battle of Kharkov; an autumn offensive to seize the industrialised regions of Eastern Ukraine.
+Gruppe JG 52 fought for air superiority during the First Battle of Kharkov; an autumn offensive to seize the industrialized regions of Eastern Ukraine.
 On 14 October there was heavy air fighting.
 Rall claimed an Ilyushin Il-2 over his group's Poltava airfield after being scrambled in the midst of a Soviet air attack.
 The Germans had failed in the race for the Ukrainian industrial heartland.
-After the capture of Kharkov and Stalino the Germans found 54 medium and 223 large factories; and all empty.
+After the capture of Kharkov and Stalino the Germans found 54 medium and 223 large factories; all empty.
 Some 1.5 million wagonloads had been evacuated.

-On 23 October III.
-Gruppe of JG 52 moved to Chaplynka in the Crimea.
+On 23 October, III.
+Gruppe JG 52 moved to Chaplynka in the Crimea.
 With II.
-Gruppe of JG 3 and JG 77, it was ordered to clear the skies.
+Gruppe JG 3 and JG 77, it was ordered to clear the skies.
 The Crimean Campaign lasted into the following year.
 The German fighter units claimed 140 aircraft from 18 to 24 October over Perekop.
 Rall had reached 28 victories by this date.
 At the time, his regular wingman was Obergefreiter Friedrich Wachowiak.

 The Gruppe then moved to an airfield at Taganrog on 2 November where they stayed until 1 January 1942.
 In November the Red Army regrouped and conducted a well-orchestrated recapture of Rostov.
 The victory denied the Germans access to the Caucasus.
-On 28 November 1941, Rall claimed his 36th victory near the contested city, but as he watched the burning I-16 fall in the fading light Rall relaxed his vigilance and was shot down.
+Rall received the Honor Goblet of the Luftwaffe (Ehrenpokal der Luftwaffe) on 17 November.
+On 28 November 1941, Rall claimed his 36th victory near the contested city, but as he watched the burning I-16 fall in the fading light, Rall relaxed his vigilance and was shot down.
 He tried to fly back to German lines with a damaged engine, but crash landed and was knocked unconscious.
 A German tank crew rescued him from the wreck.
 His Bf 109 F-4 (Werknummer 7308—factory number) came down in the vicinity of Rostov.